Improving Male Fertility with Exercise

 The men in the studies increased the intensity by 5% each week until week 4 where they reached 70% of VO2 max/1RM.
 They were then re-evaluated by professionals and started again.

 As you can read from above, a balance in exercise is the key to healthy sperm.
 A little exercise is better than nothing – starting to go for a walk with your partner or performing light exercises are better than not doing anything at all.
 Make sure to get up during the office hours and don’t spend too much time sitting down.

-If you want to kickstart a training regimen you can find exercise programs in the ExSeed app where we have designed weekly plans for beginners and trained people.
+If you want to kick start a training regimen you can find exercise programs in the ExSeed app where we have designed weekly plans for beginners and trained people.

-Otherwise many gyms offer great workout team training that combines weight-lifting with cardio training that can feel really rewarding.
+Many gyms offer great workout team training that combines weight-lifting with cardio training that can feel really rewarding.

 Small changes can have a big impact on your overall health and your path to fatherhood.
 Most important is that you have fun when exercising and listen to your body, so you don’t overdo it!